elizabeth-poggie/elizabeth-poggie/_content/notes/07-W24-intro-to-programming.md

 # TODO

-A Reminder: Test 1 covers lectures 1 - 6 and lab 1, however giving out a lab now for extra practice for those that feel like they ned it and will only be due after the break.
+A Reminder: Test 1 covers lectures 1 - 6 and lab 1, however I am going to start introducing new topics.
+Why?
+It gives y'all more hands-on experience building programs (good for test).
+As well, these concepts might take a little extra time to digest, so we're taking the slow and steady route as opposed to me shoving this down your throat after the holidays lol.

 # Introduction